|

 • Size – 275 square Kilometres

-North Stradbroke Island ( or Minjerribah) lies off the coast of Brisbane and is only a short 40-minute ferry ride from the suburb of Cleveland.
-Both the people and car transfers leave from Cleveland and can be organised through SeaLink South East Queensland Ferry service.
+North Stradbroke is worth seeing as it lies off the coast of Brisbane and is only a short 40-minute ferry ride from the suburb of Cleveland.
+Both the people and car transfers leave from Cleveland and can be organised through Straddie Flyer, or SeaLink South East Queensland Ferry service.

 There are conveniently sealed roads and a public bus service over the main sections or suburbs of the island.
-These include Dunwich, Amity Point, and the popular Point Lookout.
-Accessing any other part of the Island or the beaches will require a four-wheel-drive vehicle and a permit to drive there.
-These can be purchased from the Minjerribah Camping website, along with the camping permits.
+Accessing any other part of the Island or the many beaches will require a four-wheel-drive vehicle and a permit to drive there.

 Accommodation